How to Clean Your Herb Grinder

 3. Use a toothbrush to scrub any stubborn spots.

-Using Isopropyl Alcohol to Dissolve Weed Residue
+Using Isopropyl Alcohol to Dissolve Herb Residue

 Tip: If you want to speed up the drying process, a hair dryer works well!